Red Huckle Berries

 Inventory, lb : 0

-Red huckleberries may not be the most palatable fruit to eat fresh, but their usage as a principle ingredient in pies, cakes, crumbles, preserves, syrups and reductions gives them unparalleled status among other berries.
-When referencing classic recipes such as huckleberry pie and huckleberry jam, a nearly obscure fruit is revered for its tart nature tamed by cooking and the addition of sugar.
+Red huckleberries may not be the most palatable fruit to eat fresh due to their tart flavor, but their usage as a principle ingredient in pies, cakes, crumbles, preserves, syrups and reductions gives them unparalleled status among other berries.
+Classic recipes such as huckleberry pie and huckleberry jam, are balanced with a healthy dose of sugar.
+Use them similarly to red currants or cranberries in sauces alongside poultry or wild game.
 Pair Red huckleberries with brambleberries and strawberries, vanilla, cream, cinnamon and butter.
-Savory pairings include lettuce greens, herbs such as basil and tarragon, yogurt, baked white fish, lamb, prok, chiles, cumin, citrus and fresh cheeses such as burrata and feta.
+Savory pairings include, herbs such as basil and tarragon, yogurt, salmon, lamb, pork, cumin, citrus and fresh cheeses such as burrata and feta.

 Red huckleberries naturally constrict blood vessels.
 It is because of this property that a tea of the leaf and stem is helpful to aid sore throats and inflamed gums.